Don't miss out

 Yorkshire has an abundance of castles, abbeys and stately homes.
 As well as Richmond Castle, Bolton Castle (where Mary Queen of Scots was famously held prisoner) and Middleham Castle (the childhood home of Richard III) are close by.
 The Abbeys of Easby, Byland, Rievaulx and Fountains (Yorkshire's first World Heritage site) are also within easy reach, as are the crowd-pulling stately homes of Newby Hall and Castle Howard.

 Families are spoilt for choice when selecting activities.
-There are several visitor farms in the area.
-The closest is at Hazel Brow, which offers opportunities to get up close to the animals.
 The Forbidden Corner, near Middleham, is billed as the strangest place in the world and its unique labyrinths of tunnels, chambers, follies and surprises certainly provide an endless source of fascination for all ages.
 Older children can test their endurance and skills at the Aerial Extreme adventure ropes course and Flamingoland and Lightwater Valley theme parks provide additional family fun.